lbetz/vagrant-icinga-book/README.md

     $ vagrant up --provider virtualbox

-After you started all nodes, you have to login to  the nodes and issue `puppet agent -t`.
-Since `carina is the puppetmaster, it has to be up and running during your puppet runs.

 ## Run a minimal setup

 Since these boxes were created to simulate an entire network, at least the gateway node `draco` is needed to run other boxes.
-If you want to use Puppet to provision the setup as it was intended, you need `carina`, too, before starting any other node.

 The node `fornax` is the Icinga 2 master - you will want to start experimenting with this node but you should start it as the last of the setup.
+As default the monitoring configuration is deployed so that all machines are monitored.

+## Disable monitoring configuration

+The configuration files contain all monitoring objects i.e. hosts, services etc. are stored in modules.private/profile/files/icinga2/zones.d/ and will be deployed to /etc/icinga2/zones.d on `fornax` automatically during the provision process.
+To disable this behavoir edit the following file before provisioning the VM `fornax`:

+    $ cd vagrant-icinga-book
+    $ vi hieradata/fornax.yaml
+      profile::icinga2::master::manage_config: false

+# Description of virual machines

+All machines are located to one of two networks.
+The internal network `icinga-book.local` (172.16.1.0/24) is connected to the dmz `icinga-book.net` (172.16.2.0/24) via the default gateway `draco`.

+All machines are CenOS 7 if nothing different is descripted.

+## draco

+Default gateway to the internat with DHCP, DNS for both zones.
+Host with two local interfaces for both network zones and a NAT interface as gateway to the internet.

+## aquarius (internal net)

+Contains a Postgresql DBMS with database `drupal` for the website `www.icinga-book.net/drupal` and a tomcat based application server.

+## antlia (dmz)

+Has an installed Apache webserver with three virtual hosts.
+An internet portal `www.icinga-book.net` in english and german, `online.icinga-book.net` via HTTPS simulate an online shop and `cash.icinga-book.net` via HTTPS serves a receipt page.
+If you set a name solution for all three names to 127.0.0.1 i.e. in your hosts file you can access the HTTP pages via port 8080 and the HTTPS pages via 8443.
+Both ports are forwarded to the VM.

+## gmw (internal net)

+Installation of Postfix and Dovecot.
+The Postfix is listing on smtp and submission, the dovecot is configured for IMAPS.

+## kmw (dmz)

+Mail relay for `gmw` with postfix (SMTP) and clamav (unix socket).

+## sextans (internal net)

+A squid installation as webproxy on standard port 3128.
+The traffic is rerouted to the external squid on `sagittarius`.

+## sagittarius (dmz)

+The external webproxy for connections from the internal squid and all hosts in the dmz.

+## andromeda (internal net)

+A Windows Server 2012 R2 VM with an Active Directory `icinga-book.ads` or `ADS` (netbios name).

+## sculptor (dmz)

+The Icinga 2 Satellit for all checks to the dmz.

+## fornax (internal net)

+Icinga 2, Icinga Web 2, MySQL DBMS and databases for both (`icinga` and `icingaweb2`).
+The VM has an additional net interface with the ip 192.168.56.10 that is accessable from your local machine via 192.168.56.1.